UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 ~~~
 {: .output}

-We got back the counts of the instances of the string `In Person` within
+We got back the counts of the instances of the string `Refer` within
 the files.
 Now, amend the above command to the below and observe how the
 output of each is different: